 The office of a payroll service coordinator is a nonexempt post in which the individual is in charge of accurate and prompt processing of monthly benefits and payroll processing for the organization, efficiently, precisely and confidentially.

-His/her job description will involve organizing payroll data such as taxes, insurance to be withheld, number of hours worked and staff identification number from time sheets and other records.
+The payroll service coordinator job description involves organizing payroll data such as taxes, insurance to be withheld, number of hours worked and staff identification number from time sheets and other records.

 In a typically large, expanding finance and accounting unit, there is considerable opportunity for development and progress within the organization.